spineo/spark-app/README.md

 # SparkApp

-Test application using PySpark that outputs alphabet characters counts from scanning a file
+Test application using PySpark (Python) that outputs alphabet characters counts from scanning a file

-Steps (example on Amazon Linux)
+## Run using the _PySpark_ library (Amazon Linux)

+The below steps show the installation in an AWS _Amazon Linux_ instance

 ### 1. If needed, install Python (2 or 3) as 'root' user (python 3 being the preferred option)